maxiboom1/inews-connect/README.md

 Inews-connect 1.6.1

 todo:
-- Cache template icons on hdd, and not in memory
+- Cache template icons on hdd, and not in memory.
 - WHAT SHOULD BE DISPLAYED AS HEADER TO ITEM IN INEWS?
 - Cache memory use monitor?
+- Clear unused dependencies.

 Releases: